-Want to find out more or ask a question about the Certificate in News Studies?
+Want to find out more about the Certificate in News Studies?
 Express interest to connect with this program and receive updates.

 Learn how journalists gather, report, analyze, and explain what is considered news.

 The courses in this program will introduce you to:

 - the history, practice, theory of journalism

 Combine theory and practice to explore specific areas of content and media.

 You may be interested in this program if your work intersects with journalists or media relations professionals.
 You may also be interested if you want to learn more about news and the media, or if you are interested in pursuing a career in communications.

 - Enrol right away – open admissions with no application required

 - Get assistance to help pay for this program through OSAP